Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Arash Yaqin

-Arash Yaqin, 43, pointed at the protesters outside the White House holding the tricolor black, red and green Afghan flag and somberly said, “That is no longer our flag.”
-The Taliban uses a white banner with a black inscription of the shahada, the Arabic term for the declaration of faith in Allah.
+Arash Yaqin, 43, pointed at the protesters outside the White House holding the black, red and green Afghan flag and somberly said, “That is no longer our flag.”
+The Taliban uses a white banner with a black inscription of the shahada, the Arabic declaration of faith in Allah.

 Born in Afghanistan, Arash fled the civil war in 1991 and lived as a refugee in Russia and Europe for two decades.
 In 2009, he returned to Kabul with the dream of helping rebuild his country and being part of “the big development train,” he said with a sardonic grin.